Systems Concepts and Tools

 Viable System Model

 The Viable System Model (VSM) is a systems approach that identifies the minimum requirements that must be placed on collective human endeavours if they are to prove enduring and capable of development.
-The aim is to achieve optimum performance in terms of the systems’ purposes and able to adapt and survive in a complex and dynamic environment.
-In other words, be viable.
+The aim is to achieve optimum performance in terms of the systems’ purposes and to adapt and survive in a complex and dynamic environment.

 The core task of managing these tensions generally boils down to managing the tension between autonomy and control.
-Particular parts of the system need to have freedom to respond to their own needs for variety (e.g., the call centre can have as many lines as it needs to respond to the environment’s demands).
-If any component in a system has too much autonomy then it could possess so much variety that the other components cannot handle it.
-On the other hand if there is too much control – low variety – each component may not be able to respond effectively to changes in those parts of the system and environment it interacts with.
+Particular parts of the system need to have freedom to respond to their own needs for variety, but too much autonomy can create more variety than the rest of the system can handle.
+On the other hand, too much control can limit the ability to respond effectively to change.

-There is a description of VSM in my System Diagrams book http://gum.co/systemdiagrams
+There is a description of VSM in my System Diagrams book: https://gum.co/systemdiagrams

-Activity Systems theory (or more accurately Cultural-Historical Activity Theory) is really an attempt to merge systems, Vygotskyian based learning, and action research theories.
-Plus a bit more.
-I think it is an astonishingly powerful tool for understanding what is going on in a system, and how to help shape events.
-It was developed primarily by Yrjo Engestrom at the Centre for Research on Activity, Developmental and Learning (CRADLE) Yrjo Engestrin Helsinki , and adopted by my colleages at WEB Research here in New Zealand.
+CHAT is really an attempt to merge systems, Vygotskyian-based learning and action research theories.
+It was developed primarily by Yrjo Engestrom at the Centre for Research on Activity, Developmental and Learning (CRADLE) and adopted by colleagues at WEB Research here in New Zealand.

-If this interests you, and it really should, then here is a chapter on CHAT in my System Diagrams book
+If this interests you, and it really should, then there is a chapter on CHAT in my System Diagrams book.

 System Dynamics and Causal Loop Diagrams

 System Dynamics is probably the most familiar of all the systems-based approaches.
-As such it probably creates more confusion than all of the other approaches put together.
-Because it has been marketed so successfully through books such as Peter Senge's 5th Discipline and closely associated with such prestigious institutes as Harvard and MIT, many people think it is the only systems approach.
-So people often treat the weaknesses of system dynamics as weaknesses of systems-based approaches in general.
-It's also created the wide impression that systems are about boxes and arrows or complex computer simulations - so people get genuinely puzzled when confronted with systems-based approaches that feature neither.
+Because it has been marketed so successfully through books such as Peter Senge's Fifth Discipline and associated with prestigious institutes such as Harvard and MIT, many people think it is the only systems approach.

 People criticise system dynamics for being mechanistic, over-simplifying complex situations and being unreliable when it comes to predicting real life.
-All of which says more about the expectations that have been created around system dynamics than what it is really about.
-So what is it really about?
-Well it is primarily about generating insights into messy problems.
-This confusion between modelling for insights and modelling for prediction is a major barrier to successful model development and use.
-Models don’t need the kitchen sink, unless the kitchen sink is a core of the problem. .
+Much of that says more about unrealistic expectations than what it is really about.
+It is primarily about generating insights into messy problems.

-Another problem is that while system dynamics is an approach and not a method it often tends to be conflated with a particular method known as Causal Loop Diagrams.
-Some people don't consider Causal Loop Diagrams as part of the system dynamics.
-That's because system dynamics tends to focus on the flow of resources (stocks) through a system, often through computer simulations, while Causal Loop Diagramming is a static representation of the causal relationships between components of a system.
-Whatever the arguments, CLDs are popular if frequently misapplied and misused approach.
-You can find out more about what consistutes good use of CLDs in my System Diagrams book.
+Another problem is that while system dynamics is an approach and not a method, it often tends to be conflated with a particular method known as causal loop diagrams.
+Whatever the arguments, CLDs are popular, if frequently misapplied and misused.
+You can find out more about good use of CLDs in my System Diagrams book.

 Complex Adaptive Systems and Human Systems Dynamics

-I've been enormously fortunate to work with Glenda on a range of workshop for the W.K.
+I've been enormously fortunate to work with Glenda on a range of workshops for the W.K.
 Kellogg Foundation and the American Evaluation Association.
 Here's an excellent piece she prepared for a workshop she, Bill Harris and I did for Kellogg.
 In addition to the usual butterfly wings and fractals, it describes unique and powerful tools developed by Glenda and her colleagues over the past few years.
 I use them all the time.
-There’s a chapter in the Systems Concepts in Action book on her CDE model.